hammedb197/data-lit/README.md

 # TWEETSCRAPE

-The sentiment was done using Textblob.sentiment method and the twiter scraping was done using tweepy.
+The sentiment analysis was done using Textblob.sentiment method and the twitter scraping was done using tweepy.